hobbit19/VoteHunter-Golos/README.md

-# VoteHunter on blockchain Golos
+# YouSource - blockchain media platform
-VoteHunter is a decentralized project on blockchain Golos which allows people to sell creative media content.
+YouSource is a decentralized project on blockchain Steem, Golos which allows people to sell creative media content.
 Was developed by "Vote Hunter" team for the Blockchain Hackathon DApp Hack 1.0 on 18 February 2018

 ## Install